dataset-ninja/od-weapon-detection-knife-classification/ABSTRACT.md

-Authors introduce **OD-WeaponDetection: Knife Classigication** dataset, a collection of 10 039 images designed for classification task, contatins 100 classes: *aaaknife*, *airplanes*, *barrel* and more.
+Authors introduce **OD-WeaponDetection: Knife Classification** dataset, a collection of 10 039 images designed for classification task, contatins 100 classes: *aaaknife*, *airplanes*, *barrel* and more.
 These images were sourced from the internet, including frames extracted from YouTube videos and surveillance footage.
 The dataset encompasses a wide variety of cold steel weapons, differing in types, shapes, colors, sizes, and materials.
 It accounts for knives positioned at various distances from the camera, some partially occluded by hands, and objects that mimic the handling of knives.
 The dataset offers a diverse range of indoor and outdoor scenarios, and additional details about this image dataset and experiment results can be found in the related publication.
 The OD-WeaponDetection: Knife Classification dataset is a part of **Weapon Detection Open Data**.

 ## More about Weapon Detection Open Data